Welcome to week 1 of our Make Stories Like Roald Dahl summer challenge.

 Where can you stop on your walk?
 What sort of story might suit this spot?

-Take a walk from your house and complete the activities that we’ve given in bold above.
-When you finish your walk, put them all together.
+Think of a jourmey from your house and complete the activities that we’ve given in bold above.
+When you finish your thoughts, put them all together.
 Can you find a way to connect them?
 Do you need to add other ideas?
 Do you want to leave one out?

 You should now have a story idea!
 Write it, draw it, act it out or just tell us about it using #MakeStoriesLikeRoaldDahl